Dee Why: Commercial areas

-Also on Pittwater Road is the Northern Beaches Council Chambers and the Dee Why branch of Warringah Library, one of four networked branches of the Library including Belrose, Forestville and Warringah Mall.
+Also on Pittwater Road is the Northern Beaches Council Chambers and the Dee Why branch of Warringah Library, one of many networked branches of the Library including Belrose, Forestville, Warringah Mall, Manly, Mona Vale and Avalon.

 The Strand, running along the southern Dee Why beach front, is a major commercial area, and features two to four-storey buildings with Apartments, cafes, restaurants and bars overlooking the beach.

 There is also a set of eight mainly single-storey shops at the corner of South Creek Road and Pittwater in the northern part of Dee Why, next to the lagoon, as well as a few corner stores scattered in the more suburban areas.

 The Dee Why Post Office opened on 26 April 1915.
 Dee Why Beach Post Office opened on 1 December 1945 and closed in 1979.
 Dee Why North Post Office opened on 1 October 1959 and closed in 1993.

 Transport

 Public transport in Dee Why primarily runs along Pittwater Road in the form of buses, including the high frequency, limited stops B-Line route from the Sydney CBD to Mona Vale, with the B-Line stop located at the intersection with Howard Avenue.
 This stop is also served by two frequent bus routes including the 160X travelling westward to Chatswood via Warringah Road, and the 199 connecting Palm Beach to Manly.
 These three services run every 10 minutes or less throughout the day, every day of the week.
 Local services connect southwards to Warringah Mall and to Manly via Freshwater, westwards to Frenchs Forest and northwards to Cromer and Collaroy Plateau.
-Express services to and from the city and North Sydney run in the morning and evening weekday peaks, including two services to the city from near Dee Why Beach.
+Express services to and from the city and North Sydney run in the morning and evening weekday peaks, including two services to the city from near Dee Why Beach that run during peak hour.